 Since its release, seven models of the RX100 have been released, but you can still pick up the original, and to be honest, it’s an absolute bargain for what you get.
 With full manual controls, a 3.6x optical zoom, and a weight of 8.5 oz, this is a great compact travel camera for the price.

 As with the Sony RX100, the well regarded PowerShot G9 Mark X II compact camera from Canon features a 1-inch sensor, offering good low-light performance and superb image quality.

 The G9 X Mark II only features a 3x optical zoom.
 However, it has a wealth of manual controls, RAW support and a touch screen, as well as fast burst shooting and Wi-Fi support.
 All this fits in a package that weighs just over 7 ounces.
 If image quality means more to you than optical zoom, this is a good deal.
-This would be our pick for the best compact camera under $400.
+This would be our pick for the best compact camera in this price range.